jion/python-scraper/README.md

 ```

 Finaly, you could use some of the many scraper-printers available on the Internet to..
-just a joke.
-But you can create it.
+just a joke (but you can create it anyway..).
 I just implemented a ConsolePrinter, that takes
 the result of the Scraper operation and prints it nicely on the console.

 ```python